We’re about to discuss something controversial in the SEO world and explain how you should totally rethink the way you do homepage SEO.

 Why?
 Because big brands can get links naturally.

 Face it, they can do this just as much as they can afford to buy links from a service like us, but people, businesses, and publications link to big brands all the time, naturally.

 Brands are newsworthy, brands get PR, and people share the brands they love.

-So Google can look at a link profile from a big brand with confidence and know that for the most part the links were acquired naturally.
+So Google can check backlinks from a big brand with confidence and know that for the most part the links were acquired naturally.

-If they know the links are natural, then the backlink profile of a brand is the template we should probably follow to show Google that your website should be considered a legitimate brand.
+If they know the links are natural, then the anchor text distribution of a brand is the template we should probably follow to show Google that your website should be considered a legitimate brand.

 So what do we do?
 We copy the big brands.

 More specifically, we copy the backlink profile of their home page.